 Create a Legacy of Love for Animals

 By planning a gift to support HSSV's future work, you can make a lasting impact for homeless animals in our community.
-Contact the Office of Planned Giving at 408.262.2133, Ext.
-198 or legacygiving@hssv.org to discuss how you can help save lives for years to come.
+Contact Bridget Keenan at 408.942.3006 or bridget.keenan@hssv.org to discuss how you can help save lives for years to come.